SBIG Universal

 Setting Binning Mode to Off-chip is useful when a non-anti-blooming CCD chip is installed.
 When enabled, it causes any binning to be performed after the CCD chip has been read (normally, binning is done inside the CCD chip before readout).
 Selecting this option results in slightly higher readout noise but greatly reduces blooming.
 This control has no effect for anti-blooming CCD chips, and has no effect for 1:1 binning.
 You can also set Binning Mode to Spectroscopy.
 In this mode, the main sensor can be binned Nx1 to Nx3, where N ranges from 1 to 255.

 The Download Priority can be adjusted.
 Very High will ensure that no lines appear in the image due to readout delays, but may make it difficult to operate the mouse.
+Higher priority downloads may improve image quality on older cameras that do not have a built-in frame buffer.

 If the DSS Control check box is checked, the DSS Control dialog will be displayed as soon as the user connects to the camera.
 If already connected, checking the DSS Control option causes the DSS Control dialog to appear, and unchecking it hides the dialog.
 This dialog is useful when the camera is used in conjunction with a Deep Space Spectrograph.
+See below for details on the DSS Control dialog.

 The Scaling % adjustments allow you to compensate for differing sensitivity between the color planes.
 You can adjust these while imaging a grey card or the Moon to remove the majority of any intrinsic color imbalance in the camera.
 Values of 100% result in no change.
 The scaling values can be typed in or adjusted using the spin controls.